Join the PCN mailing list.

 The following is based on Prevent Cancer Now’s response to a CBC interview with Len Ritter, on The 180.

 The guest, Len Ritter, was in charge of the federal pesticides file when Canada (unlike the rest of the world) did NOT ban 2,4,5-T (dioxin-containing Agent Orange ingredient).
 He has been a pesticide apologist ever since.
 The first time I met him, we were speaking about pesticides in Huntsville.
-He described a totally unethical study where he exposed students (in various stages of undress) to a freshly sprayed lawn, and followed urinary excretion of the herbicide 2,4-D that they had absorbed through their skin, inhaled, etc.
+He described a highly unethical study where he exposed students (in various stages of undress) to a freshly sprayed lawn, and followed urinary excretion over several days, of the herbicide 2,4-D that they had absorbed through their skin, inhaled or otherwise were exposed to.

 Fortunately the majority of Canadian lawns and gardens are now being maintained using least-toxic methods, thanks to provincial and local laws.

 If, as claimed by Len Ritter, Canadians are kept safe as a result of other countries’ reviews, then why are bee-killing neonicotinoid pesticides banned in the EU and not here?